-Different crowd modeling approaches, such as the particle (Helbing et al. 2000; Moussaïd et al. 2011), cellular automata (Burstedde et al. 2001), and agent-based systems (Lin et al. 2010; Galea et al. 1998; Durupinar et al. 2011; Musse and Thalmann 2001; Aguirre et al. 2011), have been adopted into various simulation software to model crowd movement in virtual environments.
-Zheng et al. (2009) have provided detailed reviews of the different simulation models.
+Different crowd modeling approaches, such as the particle (Helbing et al., 2000; Moussaïd et al., 2011), cellular automata (Burstedde et al., 2001), and agent-based systems (Lin et al., 2010; Galea et al., 1998; Durupinar et al., 2011; Musse and Thalmann, 2001; Aguirre et al., 2011), have been adopted into various simulation software to model crowd movement in virtual environments.
+Zheng, Zhong, and Liu (2007) have provided detailed reviews of the different simulation models.
 The following discussion focuses on the agent-based approach which is adopted in the implementation of SAFEgress.

-Agent-based systems model the crowd as a collection of autonomous entities known as "agents" to represent the human occupants.
+Agent-based systems model the crowd as a collection of autonomous entities known as "agents" to 107 108 represent the human occupants.
 These systems allow emergent phenomena as a result of interactions among the virtual agents.
-Many egress models have recently adopted this approach and proposed different representations of the spatial environment and the agents.
-One common way of representing the spatial environment is dividing the space into a 2D array of cells where each cell contains up to a certain number of agents (Lin et al. 2010; Galea et al. 1998).
-While the grid-based spatial representation benefits from its computational efficiency, the representation limits agents' spatial movements and can potentially show an unnatural checkerboard pattern when crowd density is high.
-Another approach is to represent the spatial environment as a continuous space that allows agents to navigate naturally on a continuous plane while considering constraints imposed by the physical geometry of the building (Durupinar et al. 2011; Musse and Thalmann 2001).
-Our simulation framework uses the continuous spatial representation which allows a wider array of locomotions of the agents as well as the simulation of high-density crowd scenarios, such as overcrowding and pushing at exit (Aguirre et al. 2011).
+Many egress models have recently adopted this approach and proposed different 109 representations of the spatial environment and the agents.
+One common way of representing the spatial 110 environment is dividing the space into a 2-D array of cells where each cell contains up to a certain number 111 112 of agents (Lin et al., 2010; Galea et al., 1998).
+While the grid-based spatial representation benefits from its 113 computational efficiency, the representation limits agents' spatial movements and can potentially show an unnatural checkerboard pattern when crowd density is high.
+Another approach is to represent the spatial 114 environment as a continuous space that allows agents to navigate naturally on a continuous plane while 115 considering constraints imposed by the physical geometry of the building (Durupinar et al., 2011; Musse 116 and Thalmann, 2001).
+Our simulation framework uses the continuous spatial representation which allows a wider array of locomotions of the agents as well as the simulation of high-density crowd scenarios, such as over-crowding and pushing at exit (Aguirre et al., 2011).

-In most agent-based systems, the agent navigation routes are usually pre-defined by specifying explicitly the origins and destinations of the occupants (Aguirre et al. 2011; Turner and Penn 2002).
-Optimal routes (usually defined in terms of travel time or distance) are obtained by assuming that the agents have good, often perfect, knowledge of the environment.
-Examples are the way-finding model in EXODUS (Veeraswamy et al. 2009) and the simulation model proposed by Kneidl et al. (2013).
-Other agent-based systems model an agent's navigation decision as the outcome of decision-making processes, rather than pre-defined or optimized routes.
-For example, ViCrowd (Musse and Thalmann 2001) is a crowd simulation tool in which crowd behaviors are modeled as scripted behaviors, as a set of dynamic behavioral rules using events and reactions, or as externally controlled behaviors in real time.
-MASSEgress (Pan 2006) gauges an agent's urgency level, evaluate behavior models represented as decision trees, and invokes a particular behavior to determine the navigation target.
+In most agent-based systems, the agent navigation routes are usually pre-defined by specifying explicitly 120 the origins and destinations of the occupants (Aguirre et al., 2011; Turner and Penn, 2002).
+Optimal routes 121 (usually defined in terms of travel time or distance) are obtained by assuming that the agents have good, 122 often perfect, knowledge of the environment.
+Examples are the way-finding model in EXODUS 123 (Veeraswamy et al., 2009) and the simulation model proposed by Kneidl et al. (2013).
+Other agent-based 124 systems model an agent's navigation decision as the outcome of decision-making processes, rather than 125 pre-defined or optimized routes.
+For example, ViCrowd (Musse and Thalmann, 2001) is a crowd simulation 126 127 tool in which crowd behaviors are modeled as scripted behaviors, as a set of dynamic behavioral rules using 128 events and reactions, or as externally controlled behaviors in real time.
+MASSEgress (Pan, 2006) gauges an agent's urgency level, evaluate behavior models represented as decision trees, and invokes a particular 129 130 behavior to determine the navigation target.
 These models consider agents' behaviors as a perceptive and dynamic process subjected to external changes.
-We also adopt the perceptive approach in SAFEgress when updating the agents' behaviors.
+We also adopt the perceptive approach in SAFEgress when 131 updating the agents' behaviors.
+132